-The efficacy of escitalopram oxalate as an acute treatment for major depressive disorder in adolescent patients was established in an 8-week, flexible-dose, placebo-controlled study that compared escitalopram oxalate 10-20 mg/day to placebo in outpatients 12 to 17 years of age inclusive who met DSM-IV criteria for major depressive disorder.
-The primary outcome was change from baseline to endpoint in the Children’s Depression Rating Scale - Revised (CDRS-R).
-In this study, escitalopram oxalate showed statistically significant greater mean improvement compared to placebo on the CDRS-R.
+The efficacy of Escitalopram Oral Solution as an acute treatment for major depressive disorder in adolescent patients was established in an 8-week, flexible-dose, placebo-controlled study that compared Escitalopram Oral Solution 10 to 20 mg/day to placebo in outpatients 12 to 17 years of age inclusive who met DSM-IV criteria for major depressive disorder.
+The primary outcome was change from baseline to endpoint in the Children's Depression Rating Scale - Revised (CDRS-R).
+In this study, Escitalopram Oral Solution showed statistically significant greater mean improvement compared to placebo on the CDRS-R.

-The efficacy of escitalopram oxalate in the acute treatment of major depressive disorder in adolescents was established, in part, on the basis of extrapolation from the 8-week, flexible-dose, placebo-controlled study with racemic citalopram 20-40 mg/day.
+The efficacy of Escitalopram Oral Solution in the acute treatment of major depressive disorder in adolescents was established, in part, on the basis of extrapolation from the 8-week, flexible-dose, placebo-controlled study with racemic citalopram 20 to 40 mg/day.
 In this outpatient study in children and adolescents 7 to 17 years of age who met DSM-IV criteria for major depressive disorder, citalopram treatment showed statistically significant greater mean improvement from baseline, compared to placebo, on the CDRS-R; the positive results for this trial largely came from the adolescent subgroup.

-Two additional flexible-dose, placebo-controlled MDD studies (one escitalopram oxalate study in patients ages 7 to 17 and one citalopram study in adolescents) did not demonstrate efficacy.
+Two additional flexible-dose, placebo-controlled MDD studies (one Escitalopram Oral Solution study in patients ages 7 to 17 and one citalopram study in adolescents) did not demonstrate efficacy.

 Although maintenance efficacy in adolescent patients has not been systematically evaluated, maintenance efficacy can be extrapolated from adult data along with comparisons of escitalopram pharmacokinetic parameters in adults and adolescent patients.

-The efficacy of escitalopram oxalate as a treatment for major depressive disorder was established in three, 8-week, placebo-controlled studies conducted in outpatients between 18 and 65 years of age who met DSM-IV criteria for major depressive disorder.
+The efficacy of Escitalopram Oral Solution as a treatment for major depressive disorder was established in three, 8-week, placebo-controlled studies conducted in outpatients between 18 and 65 years of age who met DSM-IV criteria for major depressive disorder.
 The primary outcome in all three studies was change from baseline to endpoint in the Montgomery Asberg Depression Rating Scale (MADRS).

-A fixed-dose study compared 10 mg/day escitalopram oxalate and 20 mg/day escitalopram oxalate to placebo and 40 mg/day citalopram.
-The 10 mg/day and 20 mg/day escitalopram oxalate treatment groups showed statistically significant greater mean improvement compared to placebo on the MADRS.
-The 10 mg and 20 mg escitalopram oxalate groups were similar on this outcome measure.
+A fixed-dose study compared 10 mg/day Escitalopram Oral Solution and 20 mg/day Escitalopram Oral Solution to placebo and 40 mg/day citalopram.
+The 10 mg/day and 20 mg/day Escitalopram Oral Solution treatment groups showed statistically significant greater mean improvement compared to placebo on the MADRS.
+The 10 mg and 20 mg Escitalopram Oral Solution groups were similar on this outcome measure.

-In a second fixed-dose study of 10 mg/day escitalopram oxalate and placebo, the 10 mg/day escitalopram oxalate treatment group showed statistically significant greater mean improvement compared to placebo on the MADRS.
+In a second fixed-dose study of 10 mg/day Escitalopram Oral Solution and placebo, the 10 mg/day Escitalopram Oral Solution treatment group showed statistically significant greater mean improvement compared to placebo on the MADRS.

-In a flexible-dose study, comparing escitalopram oxalate, titrated between 10 and 20 mg/day, to placebo and citalopram, titrated between 20 and 40 mg/day, the escitalopram oxalate treatment group showed statistically significant greater mean improvement compared to placebo on the MADRS.
+In a flexible-dose study, comparing Escitalopram Oral Solution, titrated between 10 and 20 mg/day, to placebo and citalopram, titrated between 20 and 40 mg/day, the Escitalopram Oral Solution treatment group showed statistically significant greater mean improvement compared to placebo on the MADRS.

 Analyses of the relationship between treatment outcome and age, gender, and race did not suggest any differential responsiveness on the basis of these patient characteristics.

-In a longer-term trial, 274 patients meeting (DSM-IV) criteria for major depressive disorder, who had responded during an initial 8-week, open-label treatment phase with escitalopram oxalate 10 or 20 mg/day, were randomized to continuation of escitalopram oxalate at their same dose, or to placebo, for up to 36 weeks of observation for relapse.
+In a longer-term trial, 274 patients meeting (DSM-IV) criteria for major depressive disorder, who had responded during an initial 8-week, open-label treatment phase with Escitalopram Oral Solution 10 or 20 mg/day, were randomized to continuation of Escitalopram Oral Solution at their same dose, or to placebo, for up to 36 weeks of observation for relapse.
 Response during the open-label phase was defined by having a decrease of the MADRS total score to ≤ 12.
 Relapse during the double-blind phase was defined as an increase of the MADRS total score to ≥ 22, or discontinuation due to insufficient clinical response.
-Patients receiving continued escitalopram oxalate experienced a statistically significant longer time to relapse compared to those receiving placebo.
+Patients receiving continued Escitalopram Oral Solution experienced a statistically significant longer time to relapse compared to those receiving placebo.

 Generalized Anxiety Disorder

-The efficacy of escitalopram oxalate in the acute treatment of Generalized Anxiety Disorder (GAD) was demonstrated in three, 8-week, multicenter, flexible-dose, placebo-controlled studies that compared escitalopram oxalate 10-20 mg/day to placebo in adult outpatients between 18 and 80 years of age who met DSM-IV criteria for GAD.
-In all three studies, escitalopram oxalate showed statistically significant greater mean improvement compared to placebo on the Hamilton Anxiety Scale (HAM-A).
+The efficacy of Escitalopram Oral Solution in the acute treatment of Generalized Anxiety Disorder (GAD) was demonstrated in three, 8-week, multicenter, flexible-dose, placebo-controlled studies that compared Escitalopram Oral Solution 10 to 20 mg/day to placebo in adult outpatients between 18 and 80 years of age who met DSM-IV criteria for GAD.
+In all three studies, Escitalopram Oral Solution showed statistically significant greater mean improvement compared to placebo on the Hamilton Anxiety Scale (HAM-A).

-There were too few patients in differing ethnic and age groups to adequately assess whether or not escitalopram oxalate has differential effects in these groups.
-There was no difference in response to escitalopram oxalate between men and women.
+There were too few patients in differing ethnic and age groups to adequately assess whether or not Escitalopram Oral Solution has differential effects in these groups.
+There was no difference in response to Escitalopram Oral Solution between men and women.

 How Supplied/Storage and Handling